Close

 Most visitors to Bermuda do not need a visa for short-term stays, but entry requirements vary significantly by nationality and purpose of visit.
 Bermuda operates under specific immigration policies that grant visa-free access to many countries while requiring advance authorization for others.

-Citizens of the following countries can enter Bermuda without a visa for tourism or business stays up to 90 days:
+Citizens of the United States, United Kingdom, and Canada can enter Bermuda without a visa for tourism or business stays up to 180 days in any 12-month period.
+Upon arrival, you must present a valid passport and proof of return or onward ticket.

 All visa-free travelers must present: